tami1082/Master-thesis/README.md

 # Master-thesis
 This is my master thesis, including two different topics.
-The original version is written by Chinese，I would provide the English abstract and some of detail of My thesis。
+The original version is written by Chinese，I would provide the English abstract and some of detail of My thesis.

 ## Deep Spatial-Temporal Consistent Representation Learning for Time Series Prediction